 NJ Playwrights Festival winners announced

-HACKENSACK -- Jasmine Sharma, a student at Bergen County Academy for Visual & Performing Arts, submitted a winning play to the 34th Annual New Jersey Young Playwrights Festival.
-To participate in the contest, hosted by the Writers Theatre of New Jersey, a not-for-profit professional theater company in Madison, budding playwrights were required to submit an original play to be judged by a panel of professional playwrights.
+LIVINGSTON -- Newark Academy students Gabrielle Poisson and Kianni Keys are among a handful of young playwrights to win the 34th annual New Jersey Young Playwrights Festival.
+To participate in the contest, hosted by the Writers Theatre of New Jersey, a not-for-profit professional theater company in Madison, budding playwrights in grades 4 to 12 were required to submit an original play to be judged by a panel of professional playwrights.

 Start the conversation, or Read more at The Jersey Journal.